 Also see our Facebook page to keep up to date, get in touch with other conference attendees, and resolve any enquiries.

-We are grateful to the Linguistics Association of Great Britain and the Philological Society for their financial support for LingO 2022.
+We are grateful to the Faculty of Linguistics, Philology and Phonetics, Wolfson College, PhilSoc, and the Linguistics Association of Great Britain and Northern Ireland for their financial support for LingO 2023.